 - Do not use gasoline, kerosene, or commercial solvent to clean the cylinder bore.
 These fluids only wash all the oil from the cylinder wall.
-They do not remove the metal particles produced during honing. - Using soap, warm water and clean rags, clean the cylinder wall.
-A clean white rag should not show soil from the cylinder wall. - Dry the cylinder and coat with an engine oil.
+They do not remove the metal particles produced during honing. - Clean the cylinder thoroughly.
+Use soap warm water and clean rags.
+Clean the cylinder wall for "white glove" inspection.
+A clean white rag should not show soil from the cylinder wall. - Dry the cylinder and coat with a engine oil.